srizzo/code2code/README.markdown

 # Usage

 code2code adds a “Generate…” option to your project context menu.
-When clicked, it will let you choose one of your generators (on the generator folder), ask you the params you’ve specified (the params file), and then generate the result to the places you’ve told it (at the templates file).
+When clicked, it will let you choose one of your generators (from the "generators" folder of your project), ask you the params you’ve specified (the params file), and then generate the result to the places you’ve told it (at the templates file).

 See it in action  [here](http://elsethenif.wordpress.com/2009/06/12/quickly-cruding-with-code2code-plugin-and-vraptor2/).